Guide

 Key takeaways

-• Monitor both solvency and liquidity ratios regularly to assess your business's ability to meet long-term debts (solvency ratio of 20% or above is healthy) and short-term obligations (current ratio of 1.5 or higher indicates good liquidity).
+• Monitor both solvency and liquidity ratios regularly.
+Assess your business's ability to meet long-term debts (a solvency ratio of 20% or above is healthy) and short-term obligations (a current ratio of 1.5 or higher indicates good liquidity).

-• Improve solvency by attracting investors to increase equity, restructuring debt for better terms, and optimising operations to reduce costs, while enhancing liquidity by tracking cash flow, speeding up invoice collections, and maintaining cash reserves.
+• Improve solvency by attracting investors, restructuring debt, and optimising operations.
+Enhance liquidity by tracking cash flow, speeding up invoice collections, and maintaining cash reserves.

-• Recognise that strong solvency and liquidity enable you to secure better borrowing terms, attract investors, negotiate bulk purchase discounts with suppliers, and seize growth opportunities when they arise.
+• Strong solvency and liquidity help you secure better borrowing terms and attract investors.
+They also let you negotiate bulk purchase discounts and seize growth opportunities.

-• Utilise accounting software like Xero to track your cash, assets, and liabilities in real time, allowing you to make informed decisions about daily operations and long-term financial planning.
+• Use accounting software like Xero to track your cash, assets, and liabilities in real time.
+This helps you make informed decisions about daily operations and long-term financial planning.

 What does liquidity mean in business?

-Liquidity measures your business's ability to pay bills and loan repayments in the short term — typically within 12 months.
+Liquidity measures your business's ability to pay bills and loan repayments in the short term, typically within 12 months.
+A business with strong liquidity can cover its immediate expenses without selling long-term assets or taking on new debt.

 Other liquidity ratios